Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.9 11 Oct 2019 =
+* Improved the plugin compatibility to work with BuddyBoss theme.

 = 3.3.8 7 Jul 2019 =
 * Fixed the message posted in the Activity stream when a logged out user bought or comment product.
 In this case the message will start by `A guest ...`.
 * Removed the redefine function `is_order_received_page` now this check is trough a filter from WooCommerce.